 “What, exactly, do you smell?” she asked curiously.
 She hadn’t soiled herself and even though spilled coffee could be mistaken for the smell of urine, she’d changed out of those pants and they remained inside her car.
 Had the stench followed her?
 Did he think she’d pissed herself?

-“Fear,” he answered, turning slowly to glance at her, then quickly looking away.
+“Fear,” he answered, turning slowly to glance at her, then quickly turning away.

 Haley opened her mouth to respond but fell silent when an odd and disturbing incident occurred.